 Transportation on Interstate 80 (I-80), the primary vehicular route running north-south through this sub-region, has major regional significance to Bay Area travelers.
 It is frequently one of the most congested freeway corridors in the region and often the most congested.
 San Pablo Avenue, the former Highway 40, is a major arterial that runs roughly parallel and functions as a possible alternative to I-80 in some sections.
 It links each jurisdiction in West Contra Costa and is a key commercial thoroughfare for the sub-region.
-Interstate 580 (I-580), running perpendicular to I-80, connects travelers west to and from Marin County across the Richmond-San Rafael Bridge to I-80, and continues east through Alameda County and beyond.
+Interstate 580 (I-580), running perpendicular to I-80, connects travelers to and from Marin County across the Richmond-San Rafael Bridge to I-80, and continues into Alameda County.